zulip/zulip/docs/development/remote.md

 [Mosh](https://mosh.org/) as it is more reliable over slow or unreliable networks.

+## Setting up user accounts

+You will need a non-root user account with sudo privileges to setup the Zulip development environment.
+If you have one already, continue to the next section.

+You can create a new user with sudo privileges by running the following commands as root:
+* You can create a `zulipdev` user by running the command `adduser zulipdev`.
+Run through the prompts to assign a password and user information.
+(You can pick any username you like for this user account.)
+* You can add the user to the sudo group by running the command `usermod -aG sudo zulipdev`.
+* Finally, you can switch to the user by running the command `su - zulipdev` (or just login to that user using `ssh`).

 ## Setting up the development environment

 After you have connected to your remote server, you need to install the